Devon-du-Toit/Quantum-Algorithms/Quantum_Fourier_Transform/Algorithm.md

 ![red_urot](https://user-images.githubusercontent.com/68278907/88478477-f5ffd300-cf48-11ea-9ff4-d62100a93361.png)

-4. Applying a similar repition of gates upon qubit 2 to qubit n, we have the final state, or QFT:
+4. Applying a similar repition of gates upon qubit 2 to qubit n, and noting that with each new qubit we lose the last __*UROT*__ gate of the previous qubit, we have the final state, or QFT:

 ![qft_ur](https://user-images.githubusercontent.com/68278907/88478562-cc937700-cf49-11ea-8c7e-ec0450071d38.png)